microsoft/api-extractor.com-website/pages/tsdoc/doc_comment_syntax.md

 ---

 API Extractor parses your TypeScript code comments to obtain documentation and additional type information.
-It expects your code comments to use TSDoc.
-We won't provide a full description of the TSDoc syntax here;
+It expects your code comments to use TSDoc format.
+We won't provide a full description of the grammar here;
 instead, please refer to the [TSDoc project](https://github.com/Microsoft/tsdoc).)
 If you've used JSDoc for JavaScript source code, TSDoc will be very similar, but be aware that there are some syntax differences.

 The TSDoc language can be extended by defining custom tags.
 API Extractor's particular dialect of TSDoc is referred to as "**AEDoc**".
 (Support for TSDoc was introduced with API Extractor 6.x.
 In earlier releases, API Extractor used a proprietary syntax that was also called as "AEDoc", but this is now obsolete.)

+> **TSDoc Playground**
+>
-**TSDoc Playground:** By the way, the [TSDoc Playground](https://microsoft.github.io/tsdoc/) website provides an interactive way to experiment with code comments to see how they will be parsed.
+> By the way, the [TSDoc Playground](https://microsoft.github.io/tsdoc/) website provides an
+> interactive way to experiment with code comments to see how they will be parsed.
 Give it a try!

 ## Which comments are parsed by API Extractor?